Medullary Kidney Disease

 -Anthony J. Bleyer, MD, MS

-Medullary kidney disease type 1 (MKD1), also known as medullary cystic kidney disease type 1, is a rare type of inherited kidney disease, meaning it runs in families.
+Mucin-1 Kidney Disease (MKD), also known as medullary cystic kidney disease type 1, is a rare type of inherited kidney disease, meaning it runs in families.
 Most affected individuals have slow loss of kidney function.
 As they get older, they may need dialysis or a kidney transplant.

 Many times, family members will say: